MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/drives-collection.md

 api_name:
 - Office.Drives
 ms.assetid: 729c2d39-5b4e-44f2-a9ed-4f06ba7ac1b7
-ms.date: 06/08/2017
+ms.date: 11/12/2018
 ---

-# Drives Collection
+# Drives collection

- **Description**
 Read-only collection of all available drives.

 ## Remarks

 Removable-media drives need not have media inserted for them to appear in the **Drives** collection.

-The following code illustrates how to get the  **Drives** collection and iterate the collection using the **For Each...Next** statement:
+The following code illustrates how to get the **Drives** collection and iterate the collection by using the **For Each...Next** statement:

 ```vb
 Sub ShowDriveList